intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/core.md

 ## **Reshape**
 Reshapes an output to a certain shape.

 Supports shape inference by allowing one -1 in the target shape.
-For example, if inputShape = Shape(2, 3, 4), targetShape = Array(3, -1), then outputShape will be Shape(3, 8).
+For example, if inputShape is (2, 3, 4), targetShape is (3, -1), then outputShape will be (3, 8).

 **Scala:**
 ```scala